Philosophy

 You build the capacity to stay connected to yourself when something uncomfortable arises.

-You begin to meet your thoughts, feelings, and reactions with curiosity.
+You learn to meet your thoughts, feelings, and reactions with curiosity.

 Sometimes something in you recognizes itself before you fully understand why.